Appendix - List of activities and processors

 Purpose – The CQC is the regulator for the English Health and Social Care services to ensure that safe care is provided.
 They will inspect and produce reports back to the GP practice on a regular basis.
 The Law allows the CQC to access identifiable data.

-More detail on how they ensure compliance with data protection law (including UK GDPR) and their privacy statement is available on their website: https://www.cqc.org.uk/about-us/our-policies/privacy-statement
+More detail on how they ensure compliance with data protection law (including UK GDPR) and their privacy statement is available on our website: https://www.cqc.org.uk/about-us/our-policies/privacy-statement

 Processors – Care Quality Commission